Take Advantage of this Opportunity to Create Change with PCEI, By Scott Shurtleff, EcoFaith Leader (10/31/18)

 People’s need for more discussion fills my own (huge) need to become more skilled at dialogue, not just about PCEF, but more broadly, about putting faith into action.

-My Reflections on the Frontline Communities Event – by Alison Wiley, EcoFaith Leader from Tabor Heights United Methodist in Portland (April 19, 2018)
+My Reflections on the Frontline Communities Event – Alison Wiley, EcoFaith Leader from Lincoln Street Methodist in Portland (April 19, 2018)

 I am so inspired after Saturday’s events.
 Our EcoFaith PCEF cohort meeting was very engaging.
 There was so much sharing of great ideas.
 I am so grateful to be a part of this awesome group!